 Is there any other choice of holiday destination?

 Yes!
 Dementia Adventure can support individuals to organise Bespoke Family Holidays.
 All bespoke holidays are organised under the premise that there are at least 2 people to support the individual living with dementia – one person who knows them well & a member of the DA team.

 DA has a 7-seater vehicle with adapted wheelchair access which can be utilised.
 They are also able to book train and flight tickets for international travel.

 How much does it cost?

 Typically, the cost of a UK-based group holiday ranges from £520 - £700 per person.

 The price paid by holiday-goers covers a third of the holiday programme cost.
 Thanks to Players of People's Postcode Lottery, and fundraising, Dementia Adventure can reduce the cost of these life-changing holidays, making them accessible for people who might otherwise not be able to afford them.

-“(During the holiday) she woke up to being a real social butterfly, started eating food, sleeping through the night and joining in with activities.
-I am sure the team wondered what we had been worried about—the lady they saw was very different to the lady who was discharged from hospital a few days before!
+“(During the holiday) she woke up to be a real social butterfly, started eating food, sleeping through the night and joining in with activities.
+I am sure the team wondered what we had been worried about—the lady they saw was very different from the lady who was discharged from hospital a few days before!
 The transformation over the week was incredible to see.”

 “From the carer’s point of view, it’s a long term benefit.
 The DA holiday gave the best of both worlds.
 I got a holiday, a break and to spend time with the man I wanted to be with.”